Your shopping cart is empty - Visit the shop

 Carol’s first fundraising began when she decided to record her debut solo album ‘Smile’.
 Throughout her journey through cancer she has had much help from close family and friends, and her mother has found help from Macmillan Cancer Support, so it was decided that all proceeds from album sales would go to them in a way of thanks.
-Not only did the entire orchestra give their time for free for the recording at Pinewood Studios, but Rolf Harris painted a portrait of Carol for the front cover of the CD!
+Amazingly, the entire orchestra give their time for free for the recording at Pinewood Studios!
 The album got to the penultimate round of the 53rd Annual Grammy Awards and has been selling extremely well, gaining Macmillan valuable funds.

 If I can help raise funds through lots of different avenues, then I may be able to help future patients and help a tiny bit towards the cure for cancer once and for all.

 Not only does Carol get actively involved in Cancer Research’s Race for Life as often as possible, but she also takes her charity work for The Christie (where Carol has been treated) very seriously.
 This includes performing music at many of their events including The Christie Ball in 2012 (where she also gave a speech) which raised £110,000 to go towards the Haematology and Transplant Unit’s developments.
-She has also been interviewed on BBC Radio Manchester and helped launch their partnership with The Christie in their aim to raise One Million Pounds throughout 2013.
-Carol has recently been involved in a ‘Life with and beyond Cancer’ project that has just launched on The Christie website for those dealing with the long term effects of cancer treatment.
+She also spoke on BBC Radio Manchester to help launch their partnership with The Christie in their aim to raise One Million Pounds throughout 2013.
+Carol was also involved in a ‘Life with and beyond Cancer’ project which launched on The Christie website for those dealing with the long term effects of cancer treatment.
 Click here to learn more and watch the film that Carol features in.
-In the meantime, Carol is also in talks to start up a new exciting fundraising project of which she will be Artistic Director.
-Details will be announced soon!

 Another avenue where Carol is helping raise funds for The Christie is with the launch of the PINK pBone; a completely plastic trombone which is proving extremely popular throughout the world.
 A percentage of each sale is going to The Christie.
 Read more here.

-Carol has been a guest soloist and features on two albums with the all-female brass band Boobs & Brass, who have so far raised over £100,000 for Breast Cancer Campaign, she has been invited to be a patron of charity choir Pasque Harmony who have raised in excess of £100,000 for Keech Hospice, and other companies are now contacting Carol to be involved and become the face of their cancer charity fundraising ideas and projects.
+Carol has been guest soloist, featuring on two albums with the all-female brass band Boobs & Brass, who have so far raised over £100,000 for Breast Cancer Campaign, she has been invited to be a patron of charity choir Pasque Harmony who have raised in excess of £100,000 for Keech Hospice, and other companies are now contacting Carol to be involved and become the face of their cancer charity fundraising ideas and projects..